ErpNetDocs/webclient/inventory-control/settings.md

 ### Configuration

-If you tap on the **downward arrows** of any of the available options, you'll be taken to a list of your existing document templates.
+If you tap on the **downward arrows** of any of the available options, you'll be taken to a list of your existing document types.

 It's possible to link any template to either the receive, issue, scrap, transfer or reconcile operation.